ethereum/ethereum-org-website/src/content/developers/docs/javascript-client-libraries/index.md

 ---
-title: Javascript API libraries
+title: JavaScript API libraries
-description:
+description: An introduction to the JavaScript client libraries that let you interact with the blockchain from your application.
 lang: en
 sidebar: true
 sidebarDepth: 3